What are the benefits of entity management? Why is it important?

 - Documenting of corporate actions and other entity-driven events

-- Reduced time for updating data in your central system of record
+- Time saved when it comes to updating data into the central system of record

-- A central communication point to receive and document information from entities around the globe
+- A central hub to receive and document information from all entities

 - Easy and secure distribution of information to relevant teams within an organization